Sign In

 Biography

-Drive-By Truckers have released 13 studio albums and played over 2,500 shows in the past twenty five years.
+Drive-By Truckers have released 14 studio albums and played well over 2,500 shows in the past twenty-eight years.
 They also released a 35-song, career-spanning box set in 2015 that was recorded live at The Fillmore in San Francisco.
-Their last three studio albums, American Band (ATO Records, 2016) and the recently released The Unraveling (ATO Records, 2020) and The New OK (ATO Records, 2020) have seen the band move into a more direct political and topical sphere of writing garnering praise from critics and fans around the globe.
-The New Ok was an unplanned album that came out of the social unrest around the Covid 19 Pandemic and was released in the fall of last year.
+They released a trilogy of studio albums, American Band (ATO Records, 2016), The Unraveling (ATO Records, 2020) and The New OK (ATO Records, 2020) have seen the band move into a more direct political and topical sphere of writing garnering praise from critics and fans around the globe.
+In 2022 they released Welcome 2 Club XIII (ATO) which reflected on their formative years, juxtaposing the wild follies of youth with the joys and hardships of raising kids who are now the ages he and partner Mike Cooley were when they began playing together in 1985.

-In addition to the rave reviews from NPR, Rolling Stone, The Independent, UNCUT, MOJO, Pitchfork, Chicago Tribune and The Guardian, Hood and partner Mike Cooley appeared on CNN’s Reliable Sources where they were interviewed by John Avlon.
+In addition to the rave reviews from NPR, Rolling Stone, The Independent, UNCUT, MOJO, Pitchfork, Chicago Tribune and The Guardian, Hood and Cooley appeared on CNN’s Reliable Sources where they were interviewed by John Avion.
 The Unraveling entered the charts as the #1 Americana Album in the UK.
 In the US it was the #1 album on the Independent Chart, #1 Americana / Folk, #2 Rock, #2 Vinyl and #10 on Billboard’s Top Albums chart and #65 on the Billboard 200.
-The Unraveling Tour has been selling out venues all over the US, UK and Europe.
+They are about to release a deluxe reissue of their breakthrough album Southern Rock Opera and embark on a massive US tour playing it in its entirety for the first time in 22 years.

-In addition to his work with Drive-By Truckers, Patterson has amassed three solo albums and co-produced or played on additional albums by Jerry Joseph, Bettye LaVette, Booker T. Jones and The Dexateens.
-As a speaker and lecturer, he has spoken and conducted classes at Princeton, The University of Indiana, The University of Georgia, and The University of Alabama.
-In 2015, he spoke at the Frank and Kula Lumpuris Distinguished Lecture Series at the William J. Clinton Presidential Center in Little Rock, Arkansas, and also delivered the commencement address to the graduating class of 2015 at the University of Northern Alabama.
+In addition to his work with Drive-By Truckers, Patterson has amassed three solo albums.
+He is currently completing a fourth solo album with plans to release it in early 2025.
+He has co-produced or played on additional albums by Jerry Joseph, Bettye LaVette, Booker T. Jones and The Dexateens.
+As a speaker and lecturer, he has spoken and conducted classes at Princeton, Indiana University, The University of Georgia, and The University of Alabama.
+In 2015, he spoke at the Frank and Kula Lumpuris Distinguished Lecture Series at the William J. Clinton Presidential Center in Little Rock, Arkansas, and delivered the commencement address to the graduating class of 2015 at the University of Northern Alabama.

-Hood and his family relocated to beautiful Portland Oregon in the summer of 2015 where they have been renovating a 100 year old house.
-In addition to touring, recording and writing, Hood has also recently done a little acting with small roles in a couple of upcoming films (The Dark Divide with David Cross and an indie film called Rag and Bone).
+Hood and his family relocated to beautiful Portland, Oregon in the summer of 2015, where they have been renovating a 100-year-old house.
+In addition to touring, recording, and writing, Hood has also recently done some acting with small roles in a couple of films (The Dark Divide with David Cross and an indie film called Ragged Heart).
+He has also completed filming a small role in the upcoming indie film called Sweetwater Road, set to be released in 2025.

 Offer Form